nl4opt/nl4opt.github.io/pages/submissions.md

 ```

 Please ensure that all file and folder names are correct, you can refer to our [evaluation script](https://github.com/nl4opt/nl4opt-competition/blob/main/evaluate_submission.sh) for details.
 Lastly, please ensure your script finish execution in a reasonable amount of time (<10 min), and refrain from downloading unnecessarily large files to the local file system.

-## Example Submission
-Using the Baselines models for both subtasks, we created an [**Example Submission Folder**](https://drive.google.com/drive/folders/18Rji40KTmKBMmkg_SbuUjsYciIIlrqEW?usp=sharing) on Google Drive.
-We encourage the participants to take a look before submitting.

 ## Tips